 An IFQ holder that is not able to resolve all terms of delivery with a processor to whom it has committed deliveries may unilaterally initiate an arbitration proceeding.
 Once a proceeding is initiated, harvesters that are party to the proceeding select an arbitrator to preside over the specific proceeding from the pool of arbitrators jointly selected earlier.
 The window for initiating arbitration is 10 days long, beginning 5 days after the allocation of IFQ and IPQ.
 The starting point for initiating arbitration coincides with the start of the period during which harvesters may unilaterally commit IFQ to a processor.
 Once an arbitration proceeding is initiated with an IPQ holder, any holder of IFQ that has committed shares to that IPQ holder may join the arbitration proceeding.
-This ability to join is critical because the system limits each processor to a single arbitration proceeding.
 A last opportunity to make use of arbitration is available for harvesters that choose not to join a proceeding.
 After arbitration is completed, any holder of uncommitted IFQ can bind the IPQ holder to the terms of the proceeding by committing deliveries to the IPQ holder.